Venice for Visitors logo

 See Venezia Unica for Regular Users article

-* For an additional €7 (one-way) or €13 (roundtrip), you can travel between Venice's Piazzale Roma and Marco Polo Airport on the ACTV's No. 5 Aerobus.
-(This bus is less comfortable than the ATVO airport coach on the same route.)
+* For an additional fee of €7 (one way) or €13 (roundtrip), you can travel between Venice's Piazzale Roma and Marco Polo Airport on the ACTV's No. 5 Aerobus.
+This bus is less comfortable than the ATVO airport coach on the same route.

 Important things to know:

 • You must validate tickets before use.
-Look for the white electronic card reader near the walkway that leads to the floating vaporetto platform.
-(Some stations also have green card readers that cannot be used to validate tickets.)
+Look for an electronic card reader near the walkway that leads to the floating vaporetto platform.

-Hold your ticket within 6 cm (about 2.5 inches) of the circular panel for three seconds, or until you see a green light and hear a beep.
+Hold your ticket against the card reader for approximately 1.5 seconds, or until a green light flashes.
 At some stops, a gate or turnstile will open when you validate your ticket.

 Warning: We've had reports of ticket inspectors ignoring the ACTV's published policy and fining tourists who tried to buy tickets upon boarding, so we strongly recommend going out of your way to buy a ticket on land to avoid ripoffs.